SCC Home » Student Services » Financial Aid » Direct Loans FAQ

 How is your money disbursed?

-Loan funds are sent in multiple disbursements and are disbursed to your Higher One account.
-Your first disbursement will be 30 days after your initial semester begins, contingent upon the date the loan application was submitted and processed.
+Loan funds are sent in multiple disbursements and are refunded to your My Solano student account.
+Your first disbursement will be 30 days after your initial semester begins, contingent upon the date the loan request was submitted and processed.
 If the loan is for one semester, federal regulations require two disbursements to be made within that semester.

 What if I have other student loans?